olinml2024/olinml2024.github.io/assignments/assignment05/assignment05.markdown

 {% include problem_with_parts.html problem=problem %}

 ## Chain Rule for Gradients
-We now know how to take derivatives of each of the major pieces of Equation~\ref{eq:objective}.
+We now know how to take derivatives of each of the major pieces of the logistic regression loss function.
 What we need is a way to put these derivatives together.
 You probably remember that in the case of single variable calculus you have just such a tool.
 This tool is known as the chain rule.
 The chain rule tells us how to compute the derivative of the composition of two single variable functions $f$ and $g$.

 <p>
 \begin{align}